… and Put Up with That Tune

 Even more depressingly synthetic is a tune called No Man’s Land.
 Its opening harmonies may have been taken from the famous Twin Peaks title music, which despite (or thanks to?) its triviality has a haunting quality.
 But any thought of douglas firs or waterfalls will be quashed by the crashing keyboard of this tune.

 It is amazing how poorly most of these pieces have been produced, considering that they have been made for an audience of thousands, even millions.
 The worst maybe is a debilitated version of Eine kleine Nachtmusik: reproduced by a synthesized music box, in two voices, or rather one-and-a-half, for much of the lower voice is simply missing.
 (The opening theme of Mozart’s Symphony nr.
-40, reduced to a fast series of beeps, is another on-hold and ringtone favourite).
+40, reduced to a fast series of beeps, is another favourite).

 Music may, of course, help shortening the wait.
 But even enjoyable music will turn into torture when served at the wrong moment, grinded through the telephone’s narrow bandwidth, and brutally cut by messages, switches, or, finally, somebody answering.